hojat-gazestani/DevOps/haproxy/01-Conepts/02-Tune Timeouts.md

     - and during the __response__ while it is __reading data__ sent by the server.
   - __TCP mode:__
     - it is highly recommended that the __client__ timeout remains __equal__ to the __server__ timeout
-- __Timeout Connect:__ maximum time the client has to connect to a server.
+- __Timeout Connect:__ maximum time the __client has to connect to a server__.
   - allows the client to try to __connect again__ if the initial attempt fails.
-  - In addition to the connection time, you’ll need to set the numbers of retries.
-The default is three,
+  - In addition to the connection time, you’ll need to set the __numbers of retries__.
+The default is __three__,
-- __Timeout Server:__ When a client sends a request to the server, it expects a response.
-If the server doesn’t respond in the configured time duration, a <timeout server> is invoked.
+- __Timeout Server:__ server is expected to acknowledge or send data.
+  - HTTP mode:
+    - consider during the first phase of the server's response, when it has to send the headers
+    - server's processing time for the request.
+    - value to put there, considered as unacceptable response times,

+  - TCP mode:
+    - it is highly recommended that the client timeout remains equal to the server timeout
   - if a <timeout serve> is invoked, you’ll get a 504 Gateway Timeout response from HAProxy.

 ## HAProxy Tuning for Good Performance